alex-bochkarev/MATH8100_Project/README.md

 method](https://en.wikipedia.org/wiki/Ellipsoid_method) for Linear Programs (LPs).
 The idea is to search for an optimal solution in a sequence of shrinking ellipses (while at each step we are guaranteed that an optimum is within the ellipse).
-The convergence can be illustrated as follows:
+The convergence can be illustrated as follows (assuming true optimum is the bottom right blue point):

 ![Ellipsoid algo illustration](./Ellipsoid/images/ell-steps.png)